Sep 24

 The Bible gives us this promise: “If we confess our sins, he is faithful and just and will forgive us our sins and purify us from all unrighteousness” (1 John 1:9).
 Guess what “all” means in that verse?
 All means all and that’s all all means.

 When we confess our sin, the next step is to believe God tells the truth about removing the reason for the shame.
-God says, “I, even I, am he who blots out your transgression, for my own sake, and remembers your sins no more” (Isaiah 43:25).
+God says, “I, even I, am he who blots out your transgressions, for my own sake, and remembers your sins no more” (Isaiah 43:25).
 Do you believe God tells the truth—that you are completely forgiven and free of accusation?
 That’s the question, isn’t it?

 Here’s another question: Can we be saved from sin but still enslaved to shame?
 Absolutely.
 Jesus removes the reason for shame; it’s up to us to walk away from the season of shame.